cirmaciu/compare-media-queries/README.md

 If specifity is same for both queries, values are compared.

 ## Future
-- evaluate multiple conditions in query
+- sort by multiple conditions in query